UK PM Johnson under fire over 'Partygate' photos

 "The full report -- and all the evidence -- must be published without delay," she tweeted.

-"Anything less will amount to a further cover up from this deceitful, untrustworthy PM."

-The Met said on Thursday that they had completed their "Partygate" probe, issuing a total of 126 fines related to multiple gatherings in and around Downing Street.
+The Metropolitan Police said on Thursday they had completed their "Partygate" probe, issuing a total of 126 fines.

 Those fined include Johnson, his wife Carrie and finance minister Rishi Sunak.